 This action marks the system model element with a Variation Point.
-A Variation Point icon is displayed on it
+A Variation Point icon $\stackrel{\bigvee}{}$ is displayed o

+Additional information

-Additional information model, the Variation Point is stored as a special constraint with the "ExistenceVariationPoint" stereotype applied to it.
-Constraint's constrainedElement is your system model element.
+In the model, the Variation Point is stored as a special constraint with the "ExistenceVariationPoint" stereotype applied to it.
+Constraint's constraint inedElement is your system model element.